Uniform Approximation with Quadratic Neural Networks

 \subsection{Mathematical definitions of neural networks}

-In this section, we give a necessary introduction to deep neural networks from a functional analytical point of view.
-Mainly, we introduce some elementary properties of deep neural networks e.g., concatenation and parallelization of networks.
-It is worth to mention that in this paper we deal with neural networks of a fixed \emph{architecture}.
-A well known architectures is the feedforward architecture which implements a function as a sequence of affine-linear transformations followed by a componentwise application of a non-linear function, called \emph{activation function}.
-Hence we start by defining the notion of an architecture.
+In this section, we provide a brief introduction to deep neural networks from a functional analytical perspective.
+We will cover some fundamental properties of these networks, such as concatenation and parallelization.
+Note that in this paper, we focus on neural networks with a fixed \emph{architecture}.
+A widely recognized architecture is the feedforward neural network architecture, which represents a function as a sequence of affine-linear transformations followed by a componentwise application of a non-linear function, known as the \emph{activation function}.
+We will start by defining the concept of an architecture.

 \begin{definition} Let $d, L \in \mathbb{N}$, a neural network architecture $\mathcal{A}$ with input dimension $d$ and $L$ layers is a sequence of matrix-vector tuples